 Since we’re talking about space, it makes sense to start in math class, doesn’t it?
 For little ones just learning to count, try this Rocket Dot-to-Dot for a bit of fun with one-digit numbers!
 As they connect the dots, they’ll reveal a very special space-themed picture.

 Fifth and sixth graders may be beyond the connect-the-dots stage, but we won’t let them get lost in space!
 Have your students hone their location and direction skills with our Rocket Coordinates activity, beefing up their plotting skills while also revealing a certain popular space object.

 This Fact Family Rocket Blast Off is a great way to reinforce multiplication and division relationships.
 Check out the various versions, and pick the right one for your classroom:

 Houston, we have some space words for you!
 Students in the upper grades can dive into a word search stocked with three- and four-syllable terms from beyond the Earth’s atmosphere.
 We’ve put a twist in, though!
 There are no planets in this word search, so they’ll learn about more than just Mars and Venus!

-Or introduce your younger students to 90 brand-new words from space with a space-themed word wall that will teach take them on a trip from black hole to vernal equinox and back again!
+Or introduce your younger students to 90 brand-new words from space with a space-themed word wall that will teach take them on a trip from black hole to the vernal equinox and back again!
 Print and post around your classroom for an immersive planetarium experience.

 Space-Themed Writing Prompts

 Once they’ve got the vocabulary down, it’s time to put it to good use.
 This range of narrative writing prompts contains these engaging space-themed posters perfect for your class.
 The prompt posters could be used as stimuli for quick-write lessons throughout your space lesson.

 For older children, teach the critical skill of inferring with the Ducks in Space Inference Scenario Poster and accompanying worksheet.
 Inferring is a valuable skill, and these quirky quackers will have students examining the scenario and answering a series of related questions.
 It also asks students to decide whether they have used inference or prediction in giving their answers.